 Wednesdays during Semester, 1:00pm-1:45pm

-Following Chapel, we share a meal together in the Dining Room.
+Following Chapel, we share a meal together.
 It’s a chance to continue reflecting on the Chapel service, and to catch up with each other.
 Lunch costs just $5, or you can bring your own lunch.

 Pastoral Care Groups